 Just not as much as women.
 At least in my experience as a dating coach where I have the unique privilege of being given access to some of my clients’ online dating accounts.
-And after years of doing this, I’m still flabbergasted that no matter how unattractive a man is — no matter how little hair is on his head, or how much on his back — he STILL has the same twenty-something supermodels on his favorites list as if he was Colin Farrell.
+And after years of doing this, I’m still flabbergasted that no matter how unattractive a man is — no matter how little hair is on his head or how much on his back — men STILL feel like having twenty-something supermodels on their favorites list as if they were Colin Farrell.

 Yes, Shallow Hal lives — and I believe he lives in a majority of American men.
 Men who are 5s want women who are 10s.
 And women who are 5s are often left out in the cold, at least in L.A., where I live…